Tenants

 Searching For A Property To Rent

-Every year we arrange many tenancies that never appear online and are never advertised to the public.
+Some properties may be offered to registered applicants before being widely advertised.
 To find out about everything we have to let and to find out about properties that are being discreetly marketed, you need to register with us, whereby we can start searching for a property on your behalf.
+We will discuss your specific requirements and adopt a personalised approach to every search.
+All our viewings our accompanied and our team will be on hand to answer any questions you may have.

 During The Tenancy

 Most of our landlords opt for a fully managed tenancy, which means we will be your single point of contact throughout the tenancy.
-Our local, office-based property managers are always available to ensure your landlord is fulfiling their legal responsibilities as a landlord, so you can feel safe and confident in the property you have chosen to rent.
+Our local, office-based property managers are always available to ensure we support landlords in meeting their legal responsibilities , so you can feel safe and confident in the property you have chosen to rent.

 When renting a Property through Curchods, there are two different types of Tenancy Agreements which can be created;

-Housing Act Tenancies – Assured Shorthold Tenancy (AST)
+Housing Act Tenancies – Assured Periodic Tenancies (APT)

-An AST is the most common type of tenancy if you rent from a private landlord or letting agent.
+An APT (replacing Assured Shorthold Tenancies from 1st May 2026 in line with the Renters Rights Act 2025) is the most common type of tenancy if you rent from a private landlord or letting agent.

 Non Housing Act Tenancies (Common Law)